 Our patients experiencing joint pain know how debilitating it can be.
 Some patients find it difficult to even perform basic tasks when dealing with severe joint pain whether it is due to an injury or because of a condition like arthritis.
-Joint pain is not joke, and those affected by it, dream of a pain-free life.
+Joint pain is no joke, and those affected by it, dream of a pain-free life.

 Most of us already know of the health benefits of drinking water.
-It helps to keep a healthy digestive system, controls our blood pressure, keeps our skin healthy, helps preventing kidney disease, and it even helps with our weight loss effort.
+It helps to keep a healthy digestive system, controls our blood pressure, keeps our skin healthy, helps to prevent kidney disease, and it even helps with our weight loss effort.
 However, not so many people know that water can help support joint pain relief.

 Drinking more water may not cure your joint pain, but it can help to improve the health of your joints.
 According to “The Food and Nutrition Board”, it is recommended that women drink 91 ounces of water daily and men, 125 ounces on average.

 Drinking water can stimulate our production of synovial fluid (in charge of lubricating the cartilage), reduce inflammation around the joint and encourage the growth of new cells in the cartilage tissues.
 Proper water intake can also support our circulation and immune system, enabling it to promote a faster recovery.